Choosing a password

 Where the system permits, use long passwords.
 Longer passwords are better passwords.
 The more characters a password cracking program has to crunch, the harder it is to guess.

-Passwords must have a minimum of 8 characters and at least 3 out of these 4 requirements:
+Passwords must have a minimum of 9 characters

 Passwords must not: